microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-getretentionlabel.md

 ### Request

-The following shows an example of the request.
+The following shows an example of a request.

 <!-- {
   "blockType": "request",